JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `enterRecoveryMode.send(options)`

 Enter colony recovery mode.
-This function can only be called by a user assigned the `RECOVERY_ROLE`.
+This function can only be called by a user assigned the colony `RECOVERY` role.

 **Options**